dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 Besides the runtime libraries, you can install tools which make it easier to perform several EF Core-related tasks in your project at design time, such as creating and applying migrations, and creating a model based on an existing database.

 > [!TIP]
 > If you need to update an application that is using a third-party database provider, always check for an update of the provider that is compatible with the version of EF Core you want to use.
-E.g. database providers for previous versions are not compatible with version 2.0 of the EF Core runtime.
+For example, database providers for previous versions are not compatible with version 2.0 of the EF Core runtime.

 > [!TIP]
 > Applications targeting ASP.NET Core 2.0 can use EF Core 2.0 without additional dependencies besides third party database providers.
 Applications targeting previous versions of ASP.NET Core need to upgrade to ASP.NET Core 2.0 in order to use EF Core 2.0.